filmat/yocto-rpi-zero-w/README.md

   microUSB-to-microUSB cable to the board's OTG port.
 The port runs in host mode (`dwc2,dr_mode=host`).
 - Power through the "PWR IN" port.
+- Waveshare PCM5122 Audio Board (A) (I2S DAC) on the GPIO header.
+It is enabled by the `iqaudio-dac` overlay, the ALSA card is called `IQaudIODAC`.

 ## Building